seaside1/jrule/README.md

 Once the JAVA rule engine has started and compiled items successfully you can either copy the jar files form /etc/openhab/automation/jrule/jar/* to the place where you intend to develop the Java- Rules, or share that folder using samba / CIFS / NFS or similar.
-- Set up your favourite IDEA as a standard java IDEA.
+- Set up your favourite IDE as a standard java IDE.
 - Create a new empty java project
 - Create a package / folder org.openhab.automation.jrule.rules.user
 - Place your Java rules file in this folder